Mamta02002/ML-projects/README.md

 # ML-projects
-All machine learning projects created by me.
+All basic to advance machine learning projects created by me.